rduplain/poorman/README.md

 poorman is a shell port of [foreman](http://ddollar.github.io/foreman/) for process control using Procfile and .env files, for development on Unix-like systems.
 Its only dependency is the bash shell (GNU bash 3.2.0+).
-It is designed to run all processes specified in the given Procfile, and exit all processes when any such process exits.
+It is designed to run all processes specified in the Procfile in the current directory, and exit all processes when any such process exits.

 See [Profile documentation](https://devcenter.heroku.com/articles/procfile).
 Either check static Procfile and .env files into version control, or build